INTERVIEW

 I was a victim of human trafficking, thirst, hunger and fear.
 Being in the hands of traffickers, anything unexpected could happen.
 I finally arrived in Chile as an undocumented migrant.
 I had never imagined living in Chile, much less working there.
 It was an impossible dream for a young man like me.
 Before arriving in Chile, apart from soccer, Neruda's poems, and some emblematic places like the Atacama Desert, I did not know anything about this country.

 With the money I earned from the first illegal jobs I did, I bought a second-hand camera.
 It was a Sony A58, my first camera with the kit lenses.
-Months later it happened that I had to live through a social revolution, so I took this series of photographs entitled "Chile the other earthquake".
+Months later it happened that I had to live through a social revolution, so I took a series of photographs entitled *"Chile the other earthquake".

 TPL: Where do you find your inspiration?